dmlebron/AndroidDialogAlert/README.md

 Android dialog alert
 ============

-This library was created for simple and fast implementation.
+This library was created for simple and quick and easy implementation.

 ## Getting started